selforganising/book/about/repo-owner.md

 # Repo owner

-Repo owners are expected to collaborate closely with each other.
+Repo owners are expected to collaborate closely with each other and to present tutorials on all aspects of their work.

 ##Responsibilities